hu8813/push_swap/README.md

 ## Visualize the results

-Run `bash visualizer.sh` to get an online link that shows the visualization edit the NBR_COUNT variable in visualizer.sh file to change the numbers to sort, i.e. NBR_COUNT=100 to sort 100 numbers and visualize it
+Run `bash visualizer.sh` to get an online link that shows the visualization.

+Edit the NBR_COUNT variable in visualizer.sh file to change the numbers to sort, i.e. NBR_COUNT=100 to sort 100 numbers and visualize it

 GitHub Page of this Visualizer: [https://github.com/Bluegales/push-swap-pain](https://github.com/Bluegales/push-swap-pain)